Beaver: Profile and Information

 Construction of lodges and dams begins between late summer and early fall.

-Beavers can fell trees 5.9 in (15 cm) wide or less in under 50 minutes, while trees as large as 9.8 in (25 cm) can require over 4 hours.
+Beavers can fall trees 5.9 in (15 cm) wide or less in under 50 minutes, while trees as large as 9.8 in (25 cm) require over 4 hours.

-Beavers make trails as they wander on land and these trails can stretch 49 to 59 ft (15 to 18 m).
+Beavers make trails as they wander on land, stretching 49 to 59 ft (15 to 18 m).

-To build a dam, beavers make use of log poles, which are around 6 ft 7 in (2 m) long and 2.0 in (5 cm) in diameter, to brace against the banks.
+To build a dam, beavers use log poles, around 6 ft 7 in (2 m) long and 2.0 in (5 cm) in diameter, to brace against the banks.

 Dams can be as low as 8 in (20 cm) to as high as 10 ft (3 m) tall and can stretch 1 ft 0 in (0.3 m) to several hundred meters long.

-Beavers build two types of lodges, which are the bank lodge and the open-water lodge.
+Beavers build two types of lodges: the bank lodge and the open-water lodge.

 The open-water lodges, which are more complex, are built over a platform in shallow water using mud and sturdy logs.
 Lodges built by novice beavers are usually small and sloppy.

-More experienced beavers can build structures that are 20 ft (6 m) in diameter and 6 ft 7 in (2 m) high.
+More experienced beavers can build 20 ft (6 m) in diameter and 6 ft 7 in (2 m) high structures.

 Diet

 Beavers have a generalist and a herbivorous diet.
-They primarily eat tree bark during the fall and winter; Eurasian beavers prefer willow trees whereas North American beaver prefer aspen trees.
+They primarily eat tree bark during the fall and winter; Eurasian beavers prefer willow trees, whereas North American beavers prefer aspen trees.

 Non-woody plants make up more of their diet in the summer and spring and include aquatic plants like raspberries, water-shields and lilies, ferns, sedges, and grasses.